I ran an experiment to see which would be faster the HTML canonical tag or the

-A few days later I was surprised to find that Google had analysed and processed duplicate page D with the rel=”canonical” HTTP header, and updated the Index Coverage report for the URL and labeled it as “Alternative page with proper canonical tag”.
+A few days later I was surprised to find that Google had analysed and processed duplicate page D with the rel=”canonical” HTTP header, and updated the Index Coverage report for the URL and labelled it as “Alternative page with the proper canonical tag”.

-Google picked up the other HTML canonical tag 3 days later and displayed it as an “Alternative page with proper canonical tag”.
-Although it was interesting that, at the time, the Index Coverage report labeled the duplicate URL as indexed until the canonical HTML tag was picked up.
+Google picked up the other HTML canonical tag 3 days later and displayed it as an “Alternative page with the proper canonical tag”.
+Although it was interesting that, at the time, the Index Coverage report labelled the duplicate URL as indexed until the canonical HTML tag was picked up.

 Based on my test the results show that Google’s indexing systems pick up canonical link signals in HTTP response headers faster than HTML tags.

-Why was the HTTP canonical link picked up faster?
+Why did Google use the HTTP Header canonical link first?

 I suspect this is due to HTTP response header attributes being processed first before HTML in Google’s crawling and indexing pipeline.

 For example, if you do a cURL -i command on a live page on a website you can see that the HTTP Header is downloaded with the HTML.

 I imagine Googlebot does something similar, as Gary mentioned that it is built using a custom implementation similar to cURL.